Try my delicious strawberry and basil scones recipe this summer!

 Aah, strawberries, how I could feast upon them all day long.
-Sadly the strawberry season is so fleeting – coming into season at the start of June, and on the wane come mid August, so I try and pack in as many as I can into summer!
+Sadly the strawberry season is so fleeting – coming into season at the start of June, and on the wane come mid-August.
+Therefore, I try and pack in as many as I can into summer!
 This strawberry and basil scones recipe is a great way to enjoy this summer glut!

 As I returned from the shop and was putting the key in my door I caught a glimpse of the basil growing in our window box, and thought what a great addition to a strawberry scone!
 Behold strawberry and basil scones!

 If you’ve got some strawberries left over then I’ve got a two-for-one for you here, as I’m also sharing a tasty strawberry butter recipe that’s ready in minutes.
 The butter really complements the strawberry and basil scones really well so I’d very much recommend you make both if possible!
 If not then don’t worry, the scones are just as tasty without!

 Strawberry and Basil Scones Recope

 - 350 g self-raising flour sifted (plus extra for kneading)

 - 220 g unsalted butter at room temperature

 - 60 g granulated sugar

 - 2 eggs

 - 110 ml milk